ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Making-your-changes.md

 ## Adding new directories

 If you are creating entirely new directories, please include a `_category_.json` file into the new directory.
-These help with organising the directories in the navbar on the left hand side of the screen.
+These help with organising the directories in the navbar on the left hand side of the website.

 In general, one can use the following as a template for this file: